 When you’re in the process of settling a debt, it’s crucial to keep complete records and to take careful steps concerning how you pay off your settlement.
-If you don’t take all the necessary precautions, or fail to make payments, in some cases creditors or collection agencies can continue to come after you for the full amount you owed before you settled.
+If you don’t take all the necessary precautions, or fail to make payments, creditors or collection agencies may continue to come after you for the full amount you had owed before you settled.
 Sometimes a settlement may also fail to get recorded, and creditors or collection agencies might come after you again by accident.
 In these cases, although you’ve already paid, you’ll be required to prove that you no longer owe anything.
-In these cases, it’s important to know what your legal recourse after debt settlement can be.
+To avoid any unsavory consequences, it’s important to know what your legal recourse options you have after debt settlement.

 If creditors or debt collectors have agreed to a settlement, there are a few things you can do to help prevent them from coming after you again.
-Most of this involves keeping accurate and complete records and carefully making your final payments.
-How you make your final payments is also important.
+Most of this involves keeping accurate and complete records and carefully making your final payments; the way in which you make your final payments is also important.

 Here are some things that you should and shouldn’t do: